grpc/grpc.io/content/docs/quickstart/kotlin.md

 #### Run!

-Just like we did before, from the `example` directory:
+Just like we did before, from the `examples` directory:

  1. Compile the client and server: